 - Corporate Development & Marketing: This division assists the Bank in implementing organisational changes, entering new markets, introducing new products, acquiring or divesting assets or divisions and establishing strategic partnerships.
 The division also develops the Bank's marketing strategy and is responsible for brand management, coordinating marketing initiatives, marketing and tactical plans for products and services and market research, such as statistical analysis, focus groups, interviews and surveys.
-Finally, the division is responsible for developing the Bank's internet banking solutions, websites, online communication and electronic distribution channels.
-This division had 29 FTEs at 31 December 2015. - Finance: The Finance division includes funding and treasury (which together form the Treasury reporting segment) as well as accounting and analysis.
+Finally, the division is responsible for developing the Bank's internet banking solutions, websites, online communication and electronic distribution channels. - Finance: The Finance division includes funding and treasury (which together form the Treasury reporting segment) as well as accounting and analysis.
 The accounting unit is responsible for the Bank's financial reporting, both internally and to external stakeholders, including the FME and the Central Bank.
 The analysis unit is responsible for short-term and long-term budgeting and for benchmarking the Bank with comparable financial institutions, both local and international.
-The funding unit is responsible for the Bank's long-term funding in both the domestic and international markets and the treasury unit is responsible for the Bank's liquidity, currency and interest rate management, the internal pricing of interest rates and currency, liaison with other financial institutions, proprietary trading and market making in domestic securities and currencies.
-The Finance division had 50 FTEs at 31 December 2015. - Risk Management: For a description of the activities of the Risk Management division, see "-Risk Management".
-The Risk Management division had 27 FTEs at 31 December 2015 - Legal: The Legal division handles collection, appropriated assets and legal representation on behalf of the Bank as well as a range of other legal services for the Bank's other divisions.
-As at 31 December 2012, the legal division was working on 4,050 collection cases, compared with 5,363 at 31 December 2011.
-The legal division had 42 FTEs at 31 December 2015. - Operations: The Operations division comprises information technology (IT), human resources, back office and property management units.
-The Operations division had 260 FTEs at 31 December 2015. - Subsidiaries
+The funding unit is responsible for the Bank's long-term funding in both the domestic and international markets and the treasury unit is responsible for the Bank's liquidity, currency and interest rate management, the internal pricing of interest rates and currency, liaison with other financial institutions, proprietary trading and market making in domestic securities and currencies. - Risk Management: For a description of the activities of the Risk Management division, see "-Risk Management". - Legal: The Legal division handles collection, appropriated assets and legal representation on behalf of the Bank as well as a range of other legal services for the Bank's other divisions.
+As at 31 December 2012, the legal division was working on 4,050 collection cases, compared with 5,363 at 31 December 2011. - Operations: The Operations division comprises information technology (IT), human resources, back office and property management units.